 A group of hackers calling themselves ‘Turkish Crime Family’ is trying to blackmail Apple into paying them a ransom.
 They’re threatening to reset iCloud data and remotely wipe out iDevices on April 7 if their demands aren’t met.

-In a Pastebin post, the 7-member Turkish Crime Family said that they asked for $100000 per person.
+In a post on popular text storage site Pastebin , the 7-member Turkish Crime Family said that they asked for $100000 per person.
 They claim to have over 750 million Apple owned extensions out of which 250 million are live.
 The hackers assert that the credentials were gathered from multiple databases and encompass @icloud.com, @me.com and @mac.com domains.

 Worryingly enough, Turkish Crime Family say that the total number of active iCloud accounts in their possession is growing since more people are getting involved and sending them additional data.
 The group appears to have been in touch with Apple over email, as evidenced by screenshots given to Motherboard by members of the unit.